jalal246/js-interview/basic-part-1.md

 console.log(y); // Output: ReferenceError: y is not defined
 ```

-## 2) For which value of x the results of the following statements are not the same
+## 2) For which value of x the results of the following statements are not the same?

 ```js
 //  if( x <= 100 ) {...}